neelchauhan/mpd-x/docs/mpd4.md

     -   Make authentication and accounting requests asynchronous using paction(3).
-    -   Authentication backends are acting now independently from the rest of Mpd, using some internal structs as interface.
+    -   Authentication backends are acting now independently from the rest of mpdx, using some internal structs as interface.
     -   The `mpd.secret` file is now used as one authentication backends of many, it has no special role anymore, i.e. it could be disabled.
     -   Generate a session-id at bundle and link level for using with accounting requests.
 -   RADIUS related changes:
-    -   **IMPORTANT**: Mpd needs now an enhanced libradius, here are the
+    -   **IMPORTANT**: mpdx needs now an enhanced libradius, here are the
         patchsets: `4-STABLE` `5-CURRENT`
     -   Remember and send the RAD_STATE attribute.
     -   Message-Authenticator support.
     -   EAP Proxy Support.
 -   Added a new option for PPTP links for disabling the windowing mechanism specified by the protocol.
-Disabling this will cause Mpd to violate the protocol, possibly confusing other PPTP peers, but often results in better performance.
+Disabling this will cause mpdx to violate the protocol, possibly confusing other PPTP peers, but often results in better performance.
 The windowing mechanism is a design error in the PPTP protocol; L2TP, the successor to PPTP,